OCA/knowledge/document_url_google_drive/readme/CONFIGURE.md

 - Enable "Google API", save.
 Setup instructions https://developers.google.com/drive/picker/guides/overview

-  - field "Google Client ID" - enter the client ID from the Google API console.
+  - "Google Client ID" - enter the client ID from the Google API console: https://developers.google.com/identity/oauth2/web/guides/get-google-api-clientid
-  - field "Google API key" - enter the API key from the Google API console.
+  - "Google API key" - enter the API key from the Google API console.
-  - field "Google App ID" - enter the ID of the Google application.
+  - "Google App ID" - enter the ID of the Google application.
 The default value is `odoo`.

+You will be asked to authenticate when you add a link for the first time.

+To modify your pesonal login credentials later:

-- Next, open your user profile and set up personal access credentials on the "Google API" tab.
+- Open your user profile and set up personal access credentials on the "Google API" tab.

   - field "Google Scope" - enter the scope for the Google API.
 The default value is